 BT notes that throughout the course of your apprenticeship you’ll gain a wealth of invaluable experience.
 You’ll also be taught key concepts such as security, identity, confidentiality, integrity, availability, threat, vulnerability, risk and hazard and how they relate to each other.

-Recruitment drives happen a few times a year, so keep an eye out for when applications open back up for 2021.
+Recruitment drives happen a few times a year, so keep an eye out for when applications open back up.

 LLoyds Banking Group